almarklein/mypaas/docs/security.md

 ## Deployments from CI/CD

-When you want to deploy from CI/CD, you must set the (secret) environment variable `MYPAAS_PRIVATE_KEY`.
+When you want to deploy from CI/CD, you must set the environment variable `MYPAAS_PRIVATE_KEY`.
 You can generate a key for this using `mypaas key_gen`.